MatthewElson/Softball-Stats-Pro/README.md

  **Record Game Page**
  - Users can select the starting lineup from a dropdown menu that is connected to the database to display the teams players
- - Users can click on various buttons to keep track of the teams game statistics (hits, rbis, stolen bases, walks, and outs)
+ - Users can click on various buttons to keep track of the teams game statistics (hits, rbis, stolen bases, and outs)
  - Users can submit the teams game statistics by typing the team password and clicking the submit button

 **Team Stats Page**